bjss-data-academy/apache-spark-databricks/streaming.md

 - _Embedded field_ A field in the data record itself, set from a system clock reading when the data was read.
 - _Time of receipt_ The system clock time when Spark first received the data.

 The two times are different.
 An event may be detected by the sensor at 11:01.
 It takes time to transmit to us.
 The time of receipt will always be _later_.
 Possibly a lot later.

+Analytics usually wants the time the event happened, not the time it was received.

 ## When data turns up late
 Here's a problem.

-We are using tumbling windows to work out how many visitors we get in each hour.
+We are using tumbling windows.
+We are couting visitors in one-hour slots.
 We have a real-time visitor sensor.
-But it has a flaky wireless connection.
+But it does not always send events right away.

-This means the "new visitor at 10:32" message sometimes gets to us late, say at 14:47:
+This means the "new visitor at 10:32" message sometimes gets to us late.
+Sometimes very late, say at 14:47:

 ![Event at 10:32 am not received until 14:47](/images/late-data.png)